 - Take out a large frying pan and put it on a medium-high heat.
 Put some oil in.
 Once it is hot, put the bacon pieces in.
 Once the bacon starts to sizzle, add-in the onions, spring-onions and carrots.
 Stir around until you see the onions turn slightly translucent.

-- Next, add the seasonings (Korean red chili flakes, sugar, soy sauce, and black pepper) into the stir-fry.
+- Next, lets add our seasonings: Korean red chili flakes (1 teaspoon), Sugar (½ teaspoon), Soy Sauce (3 teaspoons), and Black Pepper (few shakes) into the stir-fry.
 Stir-it around and get it mixed-in well.

 - Then throw in the Kimchi pieces and stir everything together for ~2 minutes.

 - Then add in the rice as well as some Kimchi liquid (if you have it).
 Continue to stir to get the rice evenly mixed.
 Turn off the heat.
-Add in the sesame oil and a few shakes of sesame seeds.
+Add in the Sesame Oil (1 teaspoon) and a few shakes of sesame seeds.

 - Plate them up and add a sunny side-up egg to each plate (optional)